Section 187: land used for car boot sales, intermittent outdoor sales fairs and similar events (other than markets and livestock markets)

 The same principle applies to other intermittent fairs and events.
 The Scat Code of 992 “Commercial Miscellaneous” should be used, with the appropriate suffix denoting responsibility, which is expected to be “G”, for generalist.
 However, the Primary Description Code should be CX, with the rating list description overwritten in order to assist in the identification of the hereditament being valued.

-Should VOs require any other assistance in respect of this class, the main section of this Rating Manual entry (at RM S 6 Pt 3 187) should first be considered.
+Should VOs require any other assistance in respect of this class, the main section of this Rating Manual entry (at Rating manual: section 6 part 3 - section 187) should first be considered.
 For further advice, the standard protocols for seeking advice should be followed.